webdriverio/workshop/chapter_03.md

 4. Mark the second item as completed
 5. Print out the amount of items left

-The objectives for the Testrunner are as follow:
+The objectives for this chapter are as follow:

 1. Initiate a `wdio.conf.ts` file using the WDIO setup wizard
 2. Create a test directory where we put all our e2e test files